 What sets gyokuro apart is the method used to cultivate it.
 Firstly, a shade cloth made from a special kind of traditional black fabric is used.
 This results in only around 10% of the sunlight being able to filter through.
 Sometimes, straw is added on top of the shade cloth to reduce the sunlight even more.

-Because gyokuro is so famous and rare, it can be difficult to find the authentic article.
+Because Gyokuro is so famous & rare, it can be difficult to find the authentic article.
 The same goes for all quality green teas.
-That's why it is always best to deal with a highly reputable company that sources direct from Japan.
+That's why it is always best to deal with a highly reputable company that sources its tea direct from the source via Japan.
 LUPICIA is a perfect example.
-In fact our parent company is Japanese and is of course based in Japan!
+In fact, our parent company is Japanese & is of course based in Japan!
 Read more about us here.